Predictive Medicine by Cytomics

 1.1 Pharmaceuticals are typically developped according to best group (cohort) efficiency.
 Once approved they are applied to similar groups of patients.
 Some patients may, however, not benefit from a presently optimal therapy and are potentially harmed by unwanted therapeutic side effects (adverse drug reactions (ADRs)) despite the improved prognosis (=group future) of the entire patient group.
 This is suboptimal.
 Accurate predictions for the reactivity of the individual patient in such groups prior to therapy onset constitute therefore a primordial goal of predictive medicine by cytomics.
 Individualized disease course predictions will improve overall therapeutic efficiency, better comply with the " primum nil nocere" principle in medicine and meet the central patient interest to be cured of disease by an individually optimized therapy.

-1.2 Predictive medicine by cytomics (molecular cell system analysis) (fig.1) aims at > 95% or higher accuracies for therapy related disease course predictions in individual patients by differential data pattern classification (predictive differentials, predictive differential classification) of molecular cell phenotypes or other molecular measurements in patients.
+1.2 Predictive medicine by cytomics (molecular cell system analysis) (fig.1) aims at > 95% or higher accuracies for therapy related disease course or outcome predictions in individual patients by differential data pattern classification (predictive differentials, predictive differential classification) of molecular cell phenotypes or other molecular measurements in patients.
 Cells constitute the elementary function units of cell systems (cytomes), organs and organisms.
 Diseases are caused by molecular changes in cells.
-This means for the detection of early disease processes, cells know it first, emphasizing the cytometric potential of determining altered molecular cell phenotypes emerging from genotype and exposure influences.
+This means for the detection of early disease processes, cells know it always first, emphasizing the cytometric potential of determining altered molecular cell phenotypes emerging from genotype and exposure influences.
+In case disease inducing cells are not available, reactivity signs of immune indicator cells like cellular or humoral responses of lympho-/monocytes or granulocyte activation in blood or other body fluids can be probed.

 Similar diseases may result either from high genotypic susceptibility and low exposure or alternatively from low genotypic susceptibility at high exposure.
 The high genotypic diversity in man at a comparatively low number of possible diseases emphasizes the potential of molecular cell phenotypes as diagnostic, therapy guiding and outcome prediction indicators in individual patients.
 Instead of searching to cure patients along their individual genotype it may be more promising to therapeutically alter molecuar cell phenotypes to reduce the number of potential therapies.